magic-wormhole/magic-wormhole/docs/api.md

 The two machines participating in the wormhole setup are not distinguished: it doesn't matter which one goes first, and both use the same Wormhole class.
 In the first variant, one side calls `get_code()` while the other calls `set_code()`.
 In the second variant, both sides call `set_code()`.
-Note that this is not true for the "Transit" protocol used for bulk data-transfer: the Transit class currently distinguishes "Sender" from "Receiver", so the programs on each side must have some way to decide (ahead of time) which is which.
+(Note that this is not true for the "Transit" protocol used for bulk data-transfer: the Transit class currently distinguishes "Sender" from "Receiver", so the programs on each side must have some way to decide ahead of time which is which).

+Each side can then do an arbitrary number of `send()` and `get()` calls.
+`send()` writes a message into the channel. `get()` waits for a new message to be available, then returns it.
+The Wormhole is not meant as a long-term communication channel, but some protocols work better if they can exchange an initial pair of messages (perhaps offering some set of negotiable capabilities), and then follow up with a second pair (to reveal the results of the negotiation).
+Another use case is for an ACK that gets sent at the end of a file transfer: the Wormhole is held open until the Transit object reports completion, and the last message is a hash of the file contents to prove it was received correctly.

-Each side gets to do one `send_data()` call and one `get_data()` call per phase (see below). `get_data` will wait until the other side has done `send_data`, so the application developer must be careful to avoid deadlocks (don't get before you send on both sides in the same protocol).
+Note: the application developer must be careful to avoid deadlocks (if both sides want to `get()`, somebody has to `send()` first).

 When both sides are done, they must call `close()`, to let the library know that the connection is complete and it can deallocate the channel.
 If you forget to call `close()`, the server will not free the channel, and other users will suffer longer invitation codes as a result.
 To encourage `close()`, the library will log an error if a Wormhole object is destroyed before being closed.

 To make it easier to call `close()`, the blocking Wormhole objects can be used as a context manager.
 Just put your code in the body of a `with